 This is Acumen Pharmaceuticals, Inc.'s initial public offering.
-We are selling 9,999,999 shares of our common stock.
+We are selling 8,333,333 shares of our common stock.

-The initial public offering price is \$16.00 per share.
-Prior to this offering, no public market existed for the shares of our common stock.
-Our common stock has been approved for listing on The Nasdaq Global Select Market under the trading symbol "ABOS."
+We expect the public offering price to be between \$14.00 and \$16.00 per share.
+Currently, no public market exists for the shares of our common stock.
+We have applied to list our common stock on The Nasdaq Global Market under the trading symbol "ABOS."